 As described above, the Issuer is a "mortgage investment corporation" (known colloquially as a "MIC") within the meaning of the Tax Act.
 As a mortgage investment corporation under the Tax Act, the Issuer is generally permitted to deduct dividends it pays in computing its income.
-The Issuer's Articles require it to pay as dividends substantially all of its net income and net realized capital gains every year (subject to the directors' discretion to establish loan loss provisions for the Issuer) and, as a result, the Issuer anticipates that it will not be liable to pay income tax in any year.
-"Mortgage investment corporations" appear to have been designed to provide smaller retail investors with an opportunity to invest in real estate related products, including mortgages, directly or through trusts governed by Canadian registered plans such as registered retirement savings plans, registered disability savings plans and tax-free savings accounts, which are generally not permitted to invest in real estate or borrow.
-Due to this special tax treatment, "mortgage investment corporations" are subject to certain constraints as described below under "Item 2.2: Our Business -Tax Act MIC Criteria".
+The Issuer intends to pay out all of its net income and net realized capital gains as dividends within the time period specified in the Tax Act and as a result, does not anticipate paying any income tax.
+MICs appear to have been designed to provide smaller retail investors with an opportunity to invest in real estate related products, including mortgages, directly or through trusts governed by Canadian registered plans such as registered retirement savings plans, registered retirement income funds, deferred profit sharing plans, registered education savings plans, registered disability savings plans and tax-free savings accounts, which are generally not permitted to invest in real estate or borrow.
+Due to this special tax treatment, MICs are subject to certain constraints as described below under "Tax Act MIC Criteria".